sabrinathai/ExperienceSampler/Google-Script-Data-Collector/Instructions.md

 sent successfully.
 We chose to only notify participants when they would naturally expect to receive such confirmation – when they have completed the survey.
 If you choose not to notify participants, then you only need to implement the saveData function; however, we would advise you to use the `saveDataLastPage` function during testing to ensure that your data is being sent and saved correctly.

-## ExperienceSampler HTML file
-Once you have set up your server or your Google database, you will need to copy and paste the URL of your Google Data Collector Script into the `index.html` file in your ExperienceSampler file.
-This will let ExperienceSampler know that your
-Data Collector has permission to access the data, and the Data Collector is not doing anything malicious.
-If you are using the Google option, you will need to copy two URLs into the `index.html` file.
-This is the only change you have to make to the `index.html` file.

-1. Open your `index.html` file in your `www` folder.
-You will see a line that contains Content-Security-Policy.
-2. In this line, you will add the additional property of `connect-src`, followed by the URL of your data collector.
-  * You will need the same URL that you copied and pasted into the `saveData` and `saveDataLastPage` functions.